-I am a Hungarian-born Canadian-American writer.
-Recently I finished a novel, Tünde and Tamara, about the changing political climate in Hungary, and currently I am writing a book of dystopian fiction, Attack of the Infant Suns, about the banality of relationships despite cataclysmic climate change.
-I am a published poet and a winner of a Norma Epstein Foundation Award in Creative Writing.
+Rita Taryan is a Hungarian-born Canadian-American writer.
+She is the author of Tünde and Tamara, a novel about the changing political climate in Hungary.
+Currently she is writing a book of dystopian fiction, Attack of the Infant Suns, about the banality of relationships despite cataclysmic climate change.

 Tünde and Tamara is funny, irreverent and brutally serious about the new political reality in Hungary.
 The government controls the judiciary and the media; nepotism and bribery are rife; homelessness is a crime; anti-Semitism and anti-Roma sentiments are on the rise; and the far-right politics of the past have resurged.
 The parallels with rising authoritarianism elsewhere in Europe and in the United States are stark.

 Attack of the Infant Suns has been described as courageous, intricate and original.
 It is a collection of stories describing a freak solar accident whose impact is grievously felt in the most ordinary places: kitchens, subway stations, whorehouses and deli churches.